 Similar to other royals, Maria Theresa and her family traveled regularly to other residences.
 One residence where Antoine spent many carefree summers was the Schönbrunn Palace, which at the time was located a few miles south of Vienna.
 In its early years it was used primarily for hunting, and, in the mid 1600s, after the Holy Roman Empress Eleonora Gonzaga was bequeathed the property, she added a palace to the Katterburg mansion between 1638 and 1643.
 The property contained a beautiful spring (or well), known as a Schönbrunn, and the first mention of “Schönbrunn” appeared on an invoice around 1642, which is how the palace and grounds received its name.

-Schönbrunn was a wedding gift to Maria Theresa from her father, Charles VI, after her marriage in 1736.
-Over the years other rulers had added and modified the palace.
+Schönbrunn Palace was a wedding gift to Maria Theresa from her father, Charles VI, after her marriage in 1736.
+Over the years other rulers had added and modified to it.
 When Maria Theresa decided to use it as a summer home, she found it dilapidated and in need of repairs and got busy refurbishing it.
 In addition, she remodeled it throughout the 1740s and 1750s.
 One person in the late 1800s described the palace as having “wings to the front and at end each of the main building … it is … whitish-yellow [in] color, and … too flat and squatty for good architecture.”
 However, despite its poor architecture it became one of the most popular country estates of the Habsburg’s under Maria Theresa’s reign.

 Inside the Schönbrunn Palace, walls were adorned with wonderful paintings, murals, and medallions, and when the hunting lodge was converted into an imperial residence, its dining room was converted into what was called the Blue Staircase.
 Fortunately, when the staircase was added, the glorious ceiling — a fresco painted by the Italian artist Sebastiano Ricci in 1701-02 — remained unaffected.